sashaNull/OverTheWire-Bandit-Writeup/README.md

 ```
 Well, 80 files are way too many for manual checking, just imagine yourself running cat on every single file, that is not only crazy, but also not practical – what if there are 8000 files instead of 80 files?

 We need to narrow down the scope using the hints given to us, for instance, a file that is human-readable and 1033 bytes in size.
 The **find** command is extremely handy in such situation, read its manpage and find for some suitable flag that could help you search for files with specification.
-In this case, we can make use of  the **type** and **size** parameter.
+In this case, we can make use of  the **type** and **size** parameter:

 ![image](https://user-images.githubusercontent.com/84661482/132099521-f59c8c0a-271c-41c8-9b3a-703f95a370bd.png)
 ![image](https://user-images.githubusercontent.com/84661482/132099495-c17a33f1-a6de-46f1-8455-ad72485e7115.png)